microsoft/vscode-docs/docs/languages/markdown.md

 DateApproved: 11/2/2016
 MetaDescription: Get the best out of Visual Studio Code for Markdown
 ---
 # Markdown and VS Code

-Working with the Markdown text formatting engine using Visual Studio Code is simple, straightforward, and fun.
-You can integrate a  number of Markdown specific extensions to make you more productive.
+Working with Markdown files in Visual Studio Code is simple, straightforward, and fun.
+Besides VS Code's basic editing, there are a number of Markdown specific features that will help you be more productive.

 ## Markdown Extensions

 In addition to the functionality VS Code provides out of the box, you can install an extension for greater functionality.

 <div class="marketplace-extensions-markdown"></div>